hashicorp/terraform/website/source/docs/providers/ns1/index.html.markdown

 page_title: "Provider: NS1"
 sidebar_current: "docs-ns1-index"
 description: |-
-  The NS1 provider is used to interact with the resources supported by NS1.
-The provider needs to be configured with the proper credentials before it can be used.
+  The [NS1](https://ns1.com/) provider is used to interact with the resources supported by NS1.
 ---

 # NS1 Provider

-The NS1 provider is used to interact with the resources supported by NS1.
+The NS1 provider exposes resources to interact with the NS1 REST API.
 The provider needs to be configured with the proper credentials before it can be used.

 Use the navigation to the left to read about the available resources.